adhakdh/RenderLeaks/README.md

 **Step 3.** The `lib` folder contains implementations of library functions.
 The remaining folders correspond to the scenario resource files, named to align with the sections in the paper for easy reference.

-**Step 4.** For each scenario (paper section), the folder contains 'Dataset_FOVLeaks', which is the corresponding dataset.
+**Step 4.** For each scenario (paper section), the folder contains 'Dataset_RenderLeaks', which is the corresponding dataset.
 In addition, two files: `run_1.py` and `run_2.py`.
 Running these two files allows you to obtain the results, consistent with those provided in `Result.xlsx` and in the paper.
 The corresponding commands are as follows:
 > `python run_1.py`
 > `python run_2.py`

-**Step 5.** For 'llm' path, the folder contains 'Dataset_FOVLeaks.xlsx', which is the corresponding dataset.
+**Step 5.** For 'llm' path, the folder contains 'Dataset_RenderLeaks.xlsx', which is the corresponding dataset.
 In addition, two files: `run_llm.py` and `run_top3.py`.
 Running these two files allows you to obtain the results, consistent with those provided in `Result.xlsx` and in the paper.
 The corresponding commands are as follows:
 > `python run_llm.py`
 > `python run_top3.py`